 THE FOURTH WORLD QUARTET

 Avant Garde Neo Classical Jazz

-then piano by early 1975.
+on pump organ first, then piano by early 1975.

 This original version was more classical leaning,

 as new pianist and fellow composer.
-This incarnation was more jazz-leaning, and
+This incarnation was more jazz-leaning, and began

-experimented with polyrhythm.
+experimenting with polyrhythm.
 A 'live' recording in June captured their sound.

-~ 1st Incarnation of the group ~
+~ 1st Incarnation ~

+THE FOURTH WORLD QUARTET